 Unlike the regulations for the physical locations spelled out in the ADA, there are no clear regulations for companies to follow when it comes to making sure their website is ADA compliant, only that the site must offer “reasonable accessibility.”
 This vagueness has led to a spike in the number of claims and lawsuits that have been filed by disabled plaintiffs against businesses because they say that their websites and/or apps were not accessible.

-The number of lawsuits is expected to rise when you consider how many websites in the U.S. are not ADA compliant.
+The number of lawsuits is expected to rise when you consider how many websites in the U.S. are not ADA-compliant.
 To get an idea of how prevalent are the issues, consider a study conducted by industry watchdog WebAIM.
 The organization analyzed more than one million home pages of both small and large companies and found that 98 percent of these sites failed to meet requirements for website accessibility under the ADA.

-The study found that one of the biggest issues are for visually impaired website users who use a screen reader.
+The study found that one of the biggest issues is for visually impaired website users who use a screen reader.
 Screen readers are software that reads the content to the user as they move the cursor over the information.
 On many websites, the content is not coded to be screen reader compatible.

 Everyone should have access to the information on your website.
 Here are some do’s and don’ts to keep in mind as you put together your site.

 Individuals with visual or motor impairments may choose to use keyboard navigation while browsing your website.
 Try tapping the tab key while on your website.
-Can you see a visible outline on the content?
+Can you see a visible outline of the content?
 If so, then you have keyboard navigation enabled.
 This navigation tool shows viewers their location on the web page.
 Users should also be able to follow a logical order throughout the page.

 Many blind and low-vision people use screen-reading software to navigate the web.
 Make sure your site works correctly with common versions of this type of software.
 If you’d like to test your site’s compatibility, try using the screen reader on your smartphone or download a free version of screen-reading software.